 The process of moving to Poland from Australia is comprised of several steps that should be first verified by the Australians relocating to this country.
 Depending on the duration of the stay, different papers must be submitted with the Polish authorities and various forms should be completed.

 The Poland migration rules stipulate different regulations based on the duration of stay and this is why it is of high importance to study the applicable regulations or to request legal information from our immigration lawyer in Poland.
 However, Australians must have a valid passport regardless of the duration of their stay or the purpose of the visit.
-The residence permit in Poland is accessible to citizens of foreign countries.
+The Poland residence permit is accessible to citizens of foreign countries.

 What are the requirements for short-term stays in Poland?

-In the case of those moving to Poland from Australia for a short-term period of time, which under the Polish law is defined as any visit with a duration of less than 90 days, there aren’t any visa requirements that must be met.
+In the case of those relocating to Poland from Australia for a short-term period of time, which under the Polish law is defined as any visit with a duration of less than 90 days, there aren’t any visa requirements that must be met.
 The passport is necessary when the foreigner arrives from another Schengen state and the Polish authorities will no longer require the foreigner’s visa.

-Still, it must be observed that even when moving to Poland from Australia for traveling purposes or visiting family members or friends, Australian citizens should have a passport that has a validity period three months longer than the date at which they will depart the Schengen area.
+Still, it must be observed that even when immigrating to Poland from Australia for traveling purposes or visiting family members or friends, Australian citizens should have a passport that has a validity period three months longer than the date at which they will depart the Schengen area.
 This requirement also applies when applying for a residence permit in Poland.

 Do long-term stays require a visa for Australian citizens?

 Yes, all Australian citizens interested in moving to Poland for long-term stays (defined as visits longer than 90 days) must apply for a visa.
-Considering that the duration of the stay is of minimum 90 days, this will also imply that the foreigner will have to apply for a residence permit, which is required for all foreigners moving to Poland for at least three consecutive months.
+Considering that the duration of the stay is of minimum 90 days, this will also imply that the foreigner will have to apply for a residence permit, which is required for all foreigners immigrating to Poland for at least three consecutive months.

 • a visa application form signed and completed with the required information;